Mickey Mantle: Career statistics

 In his career, Mantle batted .298 with an on-base percentage of .421 and an on-base plus slugging percentage of .977.
+"Falling under .300 was the biggest disappointment of my career," Mantle said.
 He accumulated 2,415 hits, including 536 home runs, 344 doubles, and 72 triples.
 While Mantle led the league in strikeouts five times, holding the all-time record at the time of his retirement, he was also adept at drawing walks.
 He led the majors in walks five times and finished with at least 100 walks in a season ten times.
 As an outfielder, he recorded a career fielding percentage of .982.

 Mantle was selected as an All-Star every season during his 18-year career except for 1951 and 1966.
 He was a seven-time World Series champion with the Yankees, playing in twelve overall.
 In the World Series, he hit .257 over 65 games and holds the all-time World Series records for home runs (18), runs scored (42), and RBIs (40).